Humanist & Heart-Based Leadership Executive Coach

 Remember, when you listen to your biological heartbeat, each and every being on this planet and the whole universe is resonating within it.

-In order for the heart to squeeze and pump blood, it needs a sort of spark plug, an electrical impulse, to start a heartbeat.
+In order for the heart to pulse, it needs a sort of spark plug, an electrical impulse, that keeps the heartbeat rhythm.
 The electrical impulse starts on the right side of the upper chamber in an area called the sinus node.
-The sinus node is the normal pacemaker of the heart and controls the heart rate.
+The sinus node is the pacemaker of the heart and controls the heart rate.

-Yes, you are right, the sinus node of the heart is in the center of your chest a little bit to the right.
+Yes, you are right, in observing in the illustration that the sinus node of the heart is in the center of your chest a little bit to the right.
 Might this be the so-called spiritual heart?

 Ramana Maharshi, Indian Hindu sage and jivanmukta (liberated being) said: